danielacthomas2001/LaundryApp/README.md

 ## Running Front End

 - Install React and Node.js in terminal
-- Run: [npm create-react-app laundry-app] in terminal
+- Run: [npx create-react-app laundry-app] in terminal
 - Replace all files in src folder with files in frontend-dashboard
 - Run: [npm start] in terminal